-A cashless society might sound like something out of science fiction, but we’re already on our way.
-Several powerful forces are behind the move to a cash-free world, including governments and large financial services companies.
-Even critics of the mainstream financial system and government-issued currencies favor doing away with cash.
+A cashless society might sound like something out of science fiction, but it's already on its way.
+Several powerful forces are behind the move to a cash-free world, including some governments and large financial services companies.

 Benefits of a Cashless Society

-No cash management: It costs money to print bills and coins.
-Businesses need to store the money, get more when they run out, and deposit cash when they have too much on hand.
-Moving money around and protecting large sums of cash could become a thing of the past.
+Going cashless isn't just convenient.
+It costs money to print bills and mint coins.
+Businesses need to store the money, get more when they run out, deposit cash when they have too much on hand, and in some cases, hire companies to transport cash safely.
+Banks hire large security teams to protect branches against physical banks' robberies.
+Spending time and resources moving money around and protecting large sums of cash could become a thing of the past in a cashless future.

 Disadvantages of a Cash-Free World

 Depending on your perspective, going cashless might actually be more problematic than beneficial.
 Here are some of the major downsides associated with a cashless financial system.

 Electronic payments aren't as private as cash payments.
 You might trust the organizations that handle your data, and you might have nothing to hide.
 However, the more information you have floating around online, the more likely it is to wind up in malicious hands.
 Cash allows you to spend money and receive funds anonymously.